NIH-NEI/rpe-stratified-cycleGAN/README.md

 This is a software implementation for the paper "**Artificial intelligence assisted clinical fluorescence imaging achieves in vivo cellular resolution comparable to adaptive optics ophthalmoscopy**".

+If any portion of this code is used, please site the following paper in your publication:

+Joanne Li et al. "Artificial intelligence assisted clinical fluorescence imaging achieves in vivo cellular resolution comparable to adaptive optics ophthalmoscopy".

 # System Requirements

 ### Prerequisites